Favourebo/URLShortener/README.md

 {
   'longUrl' : "<INSERT URL>"
 }
+Then run generated short URL that comes in response on a browser

 You can test from the swagger page
 The default page <http://localhost:8080/> opens Swagger UI with the API Documentation